Deadline: November 12, 2021

-Applications are open for the APSA Diversity Fellowship Program 2021/2022.
+Applications for the APSA Diversity Fellowship Program 2022/2023 are now open.
 The APSA Diversity Fellowship Program (formerly known as the APSA Minority Fellowship Program or MFP) is a fellowship competition for individuals from underrepresented backgrounds applying to or in the early stages of doctoral programs in political science.

 The DFP was established in 1969 as the Black Graduate Student Fellowship to increase the number of African American graduate students in the discipline.
 In 1979, the Chicano Student Fellowship was established.
 Over time, the fellowship program evolved into the Minority Fellowship Program (MFP), expanding to include support for all scholars from traditionally underrepresented racial and ethnic backgrounds.

 As of Fall 2020, the program was renamed to the APSA Diversity Fellowship Program to better mirror language that reflects, encourages, and uplifts aspiring scholars of color and to acknowledge the current and projected demographic shifts in racial and ethnic populations in the US.
 Since its inception, the APSA DFP has designated more than 600 fellows and contributed to the successful completion of doctoral political science programs for over 100 individuals.